 If at all possible, stay out of areas where there is commercial vessel traffic such as shipping lanes or traffic separation zones.
 Large ships and barges have special problems in maneuvering and cannot and will not get out of your way.

 A pleasure craft should also keep clear from docked ferry, ferry in transit or vessels in tow.
-Be attentive to the signal from the ferries, be aware that a long blast indicates the start of the dock.
+Listen out for sound signals from ferries.
+Be aware that a long blast indicates the ferry is leaving the dock.

 Tugs may tow vessels on a long tow line that extends behind the tug.
 The tow line is often so long that it hangs below the surface of the water and is almost invisible.
 Never pass between a tug and its tow.
 If a small boat were to hit the hidden line, it could capsize and be run down by the structure being towed.
 Many towed structures will also have a long trailing line behind them.
 Give the tug and its tow plenty of space in every direction.